 Develop regular habits that reduce the build-up of stress and tension, such as:

-- daily exercise, eg, walking, swimming, cycling
+- daily exercise, eg, walking, swimming, cycling, participating in sports

 - yoga, tai chi or breathing exercises